 There are hundreds of Orange boutiques throughout France, and you should be able to find a physical shop fairly easily in most French cities and towns.
 Check out the nearest Organge store in your area.

 According the most recent surveys done by the French telecommunications regulator ARCEP, Orange's network coverage is slightly above that of other operators for 2G and 3G coverage (Orange covers 99.9% of the population for 2G and 99% of the population for 3G).
 Orange's 4G network is the most developed in France, covering 76% of the population in 2015.

 Orange's service quality is slightly superior to that of the other major mobile phone operators.
 Find out more about the ARCEP survey.

 Subscribing to an Internet or Mobile Phone Plan With Orange

 Signing up for a Mobile Phone Plan With Orange

-You can sign up for a phone plan online, over the phone (1014), or in an Orange boutique.
+You can sign up for an Orange phone plan online, over the phone (3900), or in an Orange boutique.

 - You will need to provide the following to sign up for a mobile phone plan with Orange

 - Your contact information: name, valid email address